Jeep or SUV Driving Routes through the Flint Hills

 The Routes

 The routes we've created will take you through some of the Flint Hills most picturesque areas and little-known hidden gems.
+It’s fun for the whole family and the Flint Hills have hundreds of miles of beautiful minimum maintenance roads to explore.
 We have 5 route options, named by color, that interconnect to create shorter or longer drives.
 Special points of interest along each routes are listed below.

 Orange Route Points of Interest